natgo/wt-wiki-scraper/wikitext-transpiled/ground/Sd.Kfz.%20140%2F1.md

 This tank has a coaxial 7.92 mm MG 42 machine gun that is a sufficient fallback to the FlaK 38.
 The MG42 is unlikely to be of help against other ground vehicles but is best used between reloads to maintain a semi-constant rate of fire on enemy aircraft.

+Considering the prevalence of open-topped/unarmored vehicles such as the [[GAZ-MM (72-K)]] at or around the Sd.Kfz.
+140/1's battle rating, the MG42 may be a devastating weapon against certain ground targets as well.
+But this is a niche use case and the MG42 is probably best viewed as a secondary weapon/last-ditch resort (as fun as it is to hear the infamous GPMG go BRRRRRR).
+It does have significantly better sustained fire capabilities due to not having to reload after every 10 rounds so do feel free to use it liberally when it does apply.

 {| class="wikitable" style="text-align:center" width="50%"
 |-
 ! colspan="5" | [[MG42 (7.92 mm)|7.92 mm MG42]]